- NVIDIA official repositories

 - Community repositories

 This Howto provides a way to install the official NVIDIA packages for CUDA.

-This repository contains a given version of CUDA that is parallel installable along with another version.
+These repositories contain versions of CUDA that are parallel installables along with another version.

 Please use the Official link: https://developer.nvidia.com/cuda-downloads

 Fedora 37 and later (if using a compatible compiler, see also